 The industry body (Gas Industry Co) requires access to ICP information to check the accuracy of the information in the registry and participants' compliance with the Rules.

-Allocation Agents
+Allocation Agent

-Allocation Agents are responsible for obtaining information from the Gas Registry for use in the downstream allocation and reconciliation process.
+The Allocation Agent requires access to the Gas Registry to check the accuracy of ICP information used in the downstream allocation and reconciliation process.
+The Allocation Agent also receives information from the Gas Registry on the retailers that are actively trading on each gas gate.

-Other approved parties
+Other approved parties (Viewers)

-The industry body (Gas Industry Co) may, from time to time, approve access to the Gas Registry by other interested parties such as an investigator appointed under the Gas (Compliance) Regulations.
+The industry body (Gas Industry Co) may, from time to time, approve access to the Gas Registry by other interested parties such as an investigator appointed under the Compliance Regulations.

 Gas Registry operator